MumboDiscord/spooncraft-docs/faq.markdown

 After doing this you should be able to see a visual representation of your claim.

-If you are creating your first claim, you can also place down a chest and a 4x4 area around that chest will automatically be claimed for you.
+If you are creating your first claim, you can also place down a chest and a four-by-four area around that chest will automatically be claimed for you.

 ### I don't have enough claim blocks!

 You will gain an additional 150 claim blocks for each hour that you play, up to a limit of 500,000 blocks (around a 700 x 700 area).
-Please keep in mind that you can have multiple claims in different locations, but you will still only ever have a maximum of 500,000 claim blocks to use globally.
+Please keep in mind that you can have multiple claims in various locations, but you will still only ever have a maximum of 500,000 claim blocks to use globally.

 ### How do I remove a claim?